-In addition, Concessionary cardholders are not travelling as much as they did pre-pandemic (currently at around 50% of pre-pandemic levels), and travel patterns in general will have changed indefinitely.
+In addition, Concessionary cardholders are not travelling as much as they did pre-pandemic (currently at around 80% of pre-pandemic levels), and travel patterns in general will have changed indefinitely.

 As such, it is unlikely, that patronage will return to pre-pandemic levels in the near future.
-As of December 2023, patronage is around 93% of pre-pandemic levels.
+But as of December 2023, patronage is around 93% of pre-pandeminc levels in Nottingham, one of the strongest urban recoveries in the UK.